 Enjoy comfortable accommodations and sumptuous west coast meals for you and your family on our multi-day tours.
 The Broughton Archipelago, Blackfish Sound and Johnstone Strait are one of the most diverse marine ecosystems in the world teeming with life.
 You will have the opportunities to view, experience and photograph the complete ecosystem.
 There are few places left in the world were you can witness the smallest marine invertebrates to some of the largest mammals in the world all in the same day.
 This is a place where you feel and see the connectivity of the whole marine ecosystem.
 An area where one can experience the connections between the Orcas, Bears, Humpbacks, Dolphins, Sea Lions, Eagles, Rivers and the Coastal Temperate Rainforest.

-After full days on the water exploring all that the Broughton Archipelago and beyond offers we will return to the warmth and comfort of Alert Bay Lodge to unwind and and enjoy delicious Vancouver Island inspired cuisine.
+After full days on the water exploring all that the Great Bear Rainforest & Broughton Archipelago offers we will return to the warmth and comfort of Alert Bay Lodge to unwind and and enjoy delicious Vancouver Island inspired cuisine.
 The Alert Bay Lodge is a west coast retreat lying off the pristine north-east coast of Vancouver Island, B.C.
 Located on the south shore of Cormorant Island, the lodge overlooks Johnstone Strait.
 Cedar log in construction, the Lodge was originally a church.
 This legacy is reflected in the arched cedar beams that frame the expansive Great Room and the former pulpit which now serves as a second the dining room.
 In the Great Room guests can peruse the library, relax by the woodstove and recap the wildlife encounters of the day.
 Orcas are often spotted from the sundeck, which is a stone’s throw from the beach.

 Alert Bay is an island community rich in First Nations culture.
 The ‘Namgis First Nations Burial Ground is near the centre of the Village and the world tallest totem pole stands 173 feet next to the Big House.
 The U’Mista Cultural Centre houses a remarkable collection of historical artifacts depicting the Potlatch Ceremony of the Kwakw a k a ‘wakw people as well their historic and contemporary artwork.
 We will visit the U’mista Cultural Centre in Alert Bay to learn and explore the rich First Nations cultural heritage of the Kwakwa̱ka̱ʼwakw people.